 The ISO shall use LTE Ratings or STE Ratings, as prescribed in the Reliability Rules, for contingency analysis in the operations and dispatch horizon, as needed to maintain reliability of the NYS Power System.
 LTE Ratings and STE Ratings must also reflect an up-to-date forecast of ambient air temperature across the time period to which the rating applies.

-39.2.2 ISO OASIS Postings
+39.2.2 ISO OASIS Postings and Sharing Transmission Facility Ratings

 The ISO shall post records of Transmission Facility Ratings and Transmission Facility Rating methodologies on its OASIS, subject to any restrictions on the disclosure of Confidential Information or Critical Energy Infrastructure Information.
 If necessary, the ISO may post the data on a password-protected website.
 The ISO shall use reasonable means to post the records in a timely manner as described in ISO Procedures.

 The posted records will include the Transmission Facility Ratings provided by the Transmission Owners, as used in the Day-Ahead Market and the Real-Time Market.
-The posted records will also include any alternate ratings or exceptions pursuant to Section 39.3 and/or Section 39.4.3 of this Attachment.
+The posted records will also include any alternate ratings or exceptions pursuant to Section 39.3 and/or Section 39.4.2 of this Attachment.
 The posted records will include which Transmission Facility Ratings and Transmission Facility Rating methodologies were in effect at which times over the previous five years, including records of which alternate ratings or exceptions were in effect at which times during the previous five years.
 The posted records will indicate which transmission facility a rating applies to, and the date and time the record was posted.
 The posted records will be provided in a manner such that the data can be viewed, downloaded, and queried as described in ISO Procedures.

+The ISO shall share in a timely manner, upon request by a transmission provider, the following information:

+(a) Transmission Facility Ratings for each period for which Transmission Facility Ratings are calculated and provided to the ISO, including any updated Transmission Facility Ratings that are calculated and provided to the ISO, and

+(b) written Transmission Facility Rating methodologies used by the Transmission Owners to calculate the Transmission Facility Ratings in (a) above and provided to the ISO.

 39.3 System Reliability